EMPOWER THROUGH SOLAR: Small Solar Solutions for Big Problems

 • Direct current (DC) solar systems for residents off the grid

-• Solar powered drip irrigation systems
+• Solar powered pumps and drip irrigation systems for water management

-• Solar powered thermal hot water systems
+• Solar powered thermal hot water systems to reduce carbon emissions

 With the help of Global Environment Fund (GEF), CIU worked with Old Bight High School and Arthurs Town Comprehensive School to build two school farms.
 The farms support the science, technology and agriculture academic programs.